open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>allowPrivilegeEscalation</b></td>
         <td>boolean</td>
         <td>
           AllowPrivilegeEscalation controls whether a process can gain more privileges than its parent process.
-This bool directly controls if the no_new_privs flag will be set on the container process.
-AllowPrivilegeEscalation is true always when the container is: 1) run as Privileged 2) has CAP_SYS_ADMIN Note that this field cannot be set when spec.os.name is windows.<br/>
+This bool directly controls if the no_new_privs flag will be set on the container process.<br/>
         </td>
         <td>false</td>
       </tr><tr>